muguira-james/muguira-james.github.io/_posts/2019-10-14-A-Create-a-REST-service-with-Spring.markdown

 categories: "Programming"
 tags: "REST"
 ---
+Create  REST service using Spring Boot and our Graph ADT

 # Introduction

 We’ve been working with a Graph abstract data type (ADT).
 We’ve shown how to: